jiskattema/dotfiles/README.md

 # Office productivity setup

+For work, I'm using Office365 in Firefox ; Teams works better in chromium.
+Excel, Word, and Powerpoint run in a VM.

+To use email in a terminal:
-Make an App password for Office365 https://account.activedirectory.windowsazure.com/AppPasswords.aspx Make an App password for GMail
+* Make an App password for [Office365](https://account.activedirectory.windowsazure.com/AppPasswords.aspx).
+Make an App password for GMail

-Setup dovecot for a local IMAP server, providing offline email, and easier backup.
+* Setup dovecot for a local IMAP server using ```.Maildir``` storage, providing offline email, and easier backup.

 ## Email